DickinsonCollege/FarmData2/INSTALL.md

 1. Run your TigerVNC Viewer
 2. Set the "VNC Server" field to: `localhost:5901`
 3. Click "Connect"
 4. If nothing happens and the TigerVNC Viewer quits, wait a moment and try again.
-Sometimes it takes a few moments for the VNC server in the container to start.
+It typically takes a few moments for the VNC server in the container to start.

+When the TigerVNC Viewer connects to the FarmData2 Development environment a window will open displaying the Desktop of the Debian Linux system that is running in the docker container.

 #### Connecting via a Browser ####

-You can also connect to the FarmData2 development environment using a browser.
+You can also connect to the FarmData2 development environment using a noVNC client through a web browser.
-1. Open a browser on the host OS
+1. Open a web browser on the host OS
 2. Visit the URL: `localhost:6901`
 3. Click "Connect"
 4. Use the NoVNC settings (on the left) to set the "Scaling Mode" to "Remote Resizing"

-Note: When accessing the development environment via the browser, copying and pasting between the host OS and the development environment is tedious.
+Note: When accessing the development environment via the browser, copying and pasting between the host OS and the development environment using the noVNC clipboard is tedious.
 However, if you work entirely inside the development environment it is quite functional.

-When the TigerVNC Viewer connects to the FarmData2 Development environment a window will open displaying the Desktop of the Debian Linux system that is running in the docker container.
+When the noVNC client connects to the FarmData2 Development environment the Desktop of the Debian Linux system that is running in the docker container will appear in your browser window.

 #### Development Environment Credentials ####